neusgp/artist-search/README.md

 To build this app i used...

 -   Node.js
 -   Express
 -   node-fetch

 ## Try it!

 :globe_with_meridians: https://artist-search-nodejs.herokuapp.com/

 -   Open the app in the browser.
-- To download the CSV file, add to the URL the artist name and your desired filename as parameters:
+-   To download the CSV file, add "/api" to the URL, and then the artist name and your desired filename:
-Example: .../madonna/madona_list
+    Example: .../api/madonna/madona_list